 Tacoma Power sells bonds to help fund capital improvements.
 We actively manage this debt profile to help keep rates low and stable and have made many changes to our profile over the past decade.
 Between 2009 and 2021, Tacoma Power defeased \$106 million, repaid \$122 million, and refunded \$137 million in outstanding bonds.
 You can read more about this in Section 5.
 These changes resulted in the 2021 debt service payment being less than half of the \$65 million it was scheduled to be in 2009!
 The numerous changes implemented in the last decade translated to lower rate increases for Tacoma Power's customers.
 The chart below shows Tacoma Power's historical actual and future scheduled debt service for outstanding Bonds.
 You will note the significantly higher debt service payments due in 2026 and 2030 through 2034.
 We plan to actively manage these looming debt service spikes.
-Our base case incorporates a plan to levelize our debt service by depositing funds in the Rate Stabilization Fund (RSF) over the next several years.
-We will then draw down these funds to reduce the debt service in future years.
+Our base case incorporates a plan to levelize our debt service over the next several years.
 This plan will help keep rates low and stable.
 See Section 5 for more detailed information on our financing plan.